GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 # JES2

-Note: Refer to the [ES2 Commands](https://github.com/GitLeeRepo/HerculesMvsTk4Notes/blob/master/HerculesMvsTk4Notes.md#jes2-commands) section below for the list of **JES2 Commands** entered on the Hercules Console.
+Note: Refer to the [JES2 Commands](https://github.com/GitLeeRepo/HerculesMvsTk4Notes/blob/master/HerculesMvsTk4Notes.md#jes2-commands) section below for the list of **JES2 Commands** entered on the Hercules Console.

 ## Default TK4- Printer/Reader/Punch setup

 The printers in Hercules TK4- are routed to files in the **prt** subfolder of the Hercules TK4- installation in Ubuntu.
 There are 3 printers setup, which map to the files **prt00e.txt, prt00f.txt, prt002.txt**.
-They can be selcted by the **MSGCLASS** in **JCL** and are mapped as follows:
+They can be selected by the **MSGCLASS** in **JCL** and are mapped as follows:

 JCL MSGCLASS | SYSOUT=?     | JES2 Printer | UNIT | Ubuntu File Name
 -------------|--------------|--------------|------|-----------------